 Take a Nap?

-Well, if you’re a baby, maybe!
-Pop your little one in the front carrier and let them nap while you wait.
-You can always grab a Rider Switch pass too so that the grown ups can take turns with the sleeping child.
-Here are more tips about traveling to Disney with a baby.
+Rider Switch – What if you want baby to keep sleeping?
+You can always grab a Rider Switch pass so that the grown ups can take turns with the sleeping child.
+Here is how Rider Switch works:

 Play with a Toy